Measuring the Redundancy of Decoder Layers in SpeechLLMs: Abstract

 \section{Abstract}

 Speech Large Language Models route speech encoder representations into an LLM decoder that typically accounts for over 90\% of total parameters.
 We study how much of this decoder capacity is actually needed for speech tasks.
 Across two LLM families and three scales (1--8B), we show that decoder redundancy is largely inherited from the pretrained LLM: text and speech inputs yield similar redundant blocks.
 We then measure excess capacity by pruning decoder layers and analysing post-pruning healing to increase robustness.
 Our findings show that 7--8B models retain good ASR performance with only $\sim$60\% of decoder layers, and the same trend extends to smaller scales with reduced pruning tolerance.
-We then generalise to speech translation, and show that the same blocks of layers are redundant across speech encoders, tasks and languages, indicating that a more global redundancy structure exists, enabling a single pruned and multi-tasks SpeechLLM backbone to be deployed.
+We then generalise to speech translation, and show that the same blocks of layers are redundant across speech encoders, tasks and languages, indicating that a more global redundancy structure exists, enabling a single pruned SpeechLLM backbone to support multiple tasks at lower computational cost.